Sandrineavida/ISCC-Notes/Readme.md

 ## 2.3 **Multi-modality Evidence Fusion (MMEF)**:

 After gathering evidence from each modality, the next step is to fuse them.
 Instead of fusing at the mass function level, MMEF fuses at the contour function level, which helps facilitate the plausibility-probability transformation.
-These contour functions are contextually discounted using T discounting (reliability) vectors $\beta = (\beta^1, \dots, \beta^T)$, $\beta^t = \left ( \beta_1^t, \dots, \beta_K^t \right )$, representing the degree of belief that modality t is reliable when the actual class of voxel n is $\theta_k$.
+These contour functions are contextually discounted using T discounting (reliability) vectors $\beta = (\beta^1, \dots, \beta^T)$, $\beta^t = \left ( \beta_1^t, \dots, \beta_K^t \right )$, with $\beta_k^t$ representing the degree of belief that modality t is reliable when the actual class of voxel n is $\theta_k$.
 The KT reliability coefficients in $\beta$ are learnable parameters, initialized to 0.5 in this paper.

+The following are the mathematical expressions for the MMEF process:

 1. Fusion evidence gathered from each modality on contour function level: